Brittni is an artist in Tokyo, Japan.

 Her work explores themes in motherhood, mental health and personal identity.

 Inspired by the rich hues of Renaissance paintings, she blends soft, romantic tones with bold, expressive strokes to capture fleeting moments—joy, exhaustion, pain, tenderness—offering a visual language for emotions that are often difficult to articulate.
-She creates in her home, surrounded by toys and the noise of daily life.
+She creates in her home, surrounded by toys and the hum of daily life.
 There is something deeply poetic, she feels, about painting with intensity in the chaos; it breathes life into her work.
 Painting allows her to navigate the complexities of motherhood, mental health, and selfhood.
-Through this work, she invites viewers into an intimate space, encouraging reflection on their own relationships, vulnerabilities, and personal narratives.
+Through this work, she invites viewers into an intimate space, encouraging reflection on their own vulnerabilities and personal narratives.

 Ask a question, commission a work, request a catalogue, say “hi!”